Atypon-OpenSource/pressroom-js/README.md

-# pressroom-js
+# Pressroom JS

-A web service for manuscript conversion.
+A web service to convert various formats into a manuproj archive, and vice versa.

 ## Building a Docker image

-To build a Docker image, run the following command in the repository root: `docker build . -f docker/pressroom-full/Dockerfile`
+Run `docker build .`

 ## Development

 1. Copy `.env.example` to `.env` and edit the values as needed.
-2. In the repository root, run `pnpm --filter pressroom-js dev`

-## OpenAPI

-* The API documentation is served at `/api/v2/docs`.
-* TBF

-## PDF themes & Citation styles
-...
+2. Run `yarn dev`